What Is Potassium and Why Is It Important?

 - Increased risk of cardiac arrhythmias

-1. Consult a Nutritionist
+1. Consult a Nutrition Specialist for Potassium Management

-2. Get Regular Lab Tests
+2. Get Regular Lab Tests for Potassium Management

-3. Control Portion Sizes
+3. Control Portion Sizes for Potassium Management

 Having a regular, balanced meal plan can improve diet quality and reduce unnecessary restrictions.
 Distributing potassium sources throughout the day helps maintain balance and prevents excessive intake in a single meal.